Bad Wiessee

 When President Hindenburg appointed Hitler as chancellor on 30 January 1933, Germany was in a state of turmoil.
 This was expressed not only in the form of political disagreement but also in form of violence in the streets and squares where the supporters of different parties clashed.
 It was mainly communists and Nazis who clashed and deaths on both sides were not uncommon.
 The Nazi fighters came mainly from a group called the Sturmabteilung (SA) and were a paramilitary group that had been founded in 1920.
-The SA consisted mainly of young men united in nationalism and anti-communism and was a diverse group that was also attracted by the violent romanticism that characterized the Nazis.
+The SA consisted mainly of young men united in nationalism and anti-communism and was a diverse group that was also attracted by the violent romanticism which characterized the Nazis.
 The number of persons who became members of SA increased steadily and in January 1933 amounted approximately 3,000,000 men.
 The SA under the leadership of the robuste and homosexual captain Ernst Röhm had greatly contributed to Hitler’s success and celebrated Hitler’s appointment as chancellor with a torchlight parade through Berlin on January 30.

-Most were murdered in either Stadelheim prison in Munich or at the SS barracks in Lichterfelde, Berlin.
-Röhm himself was taken to Stadelheim, where he was offered to commit suicide.
-But when he refused, he was shot on Hitler’s orders on July 1, 1934.
-The whole event has afterwards been called. the Night of the Long Knives. and came to strengthen Hitler’s position.
+Later in the morning on June 30, operation Kolibri was put into operation.
+This was a murder operation in which the SS, based on a pre-compiled list, murdered political opponents, including former chancellor Kurt von Schleicher.
+Heines was taken to the Dachau concentration camp on the same day, where he was murdered along with other arrested.
+Most were murdered in Stadelheim prison in Munich or at the SS barracks in Lichterfelde, Berlin.
+Röhm was offered to commit suicide, but refused and was shot on Hitler’s orders July 1, 1934.
+It is estimated that in the following days between 150 – 200 people were murdered.
+The whole operation has afterwards been called the Night of the Long Knives and came to strengthen Hitler’s position.
 Both the army and President Hindenburg gave tacit consent to the purges, bringing Hitler and the army closer together.
 Another consequence was that the SS became superior SA, whose further importance and influence in Germany became marginal.

 Current status: Demolished (2018).